10 steps to a green and more efficient production

 stainless-steel-compressed-air-piping

-The main advantage stainless steel material is that there is no risk of corrosion or degradation on the interior or exterior of these pipes.
-A few industries have stringent requirements like Pharmaceutical, Hospitals, Research labs, Clean Room, Healthcare Facilities, wherein the type of piping recommended is Stainless Steel SS304L or SS316L.
-Also, NFPA has approved stainless steel for vacuum application in healthcare facilities.
+The main advantage of stainless steel piping is that there is no risk of corrosion or degradation on the interior or exterior of these pipes.
+A few industries have stringent requirements like Pharmaceutical, hospitals, research labs, clean rooms, and healthcare facilities, wherein the type of piping recommended is Stainless Steel SS304L or SS316L.
+Also, NFPA has approved stainless steel for vacuum applications in healthcare facilities.

 Copper pipe